Almax27/LD50/CodeTodo.md

 if attack button is held while in air after first attack, do slam attack, bringing enemies down with youd

 === Bugs ===
-* Can pick up stims after falling asleep
 * Little black pixel on player
-* Player can sometimes bounce a little when landing
-* Camera behaves strangely on the left side of the map
-* Animation glitch when player falls asleep
 * Ordering issues between animated game sprites